 Final Thoughts on a Great Weekend in Barcelona

-With so much to offer every type of traveler, Barcelona is a backpackers paradise!
+With so much to offer every type of traveller, Barcelona is a backpackers paradise!
 Whether you’re going solo, with friends or with family your weekend in Barcelona will be a weekend to remember.

-You may find that a weekend is not quite enough – but that gives you a reason to come back again.
+You may find that a weekend is not quite enough – but that gives you a reason to come back again, which let’s be honest, is gunna happen!!